Sangiric languages: Reconstruction

 Proto-Sangiric (PSan) has been reconstructed by Sneddon (1984).

 Phonology

 The exact phonetic nature of *R is unclear.
 Its reflexes are Sangil [r], Sangir, Ratahan [h], Talaud [ʒ ~ k:], Bantik zero.
 Sneddon speculates that it may have been a coarticulated apical trill with velar friction, which is the usual realization of Sangil [r].

+Later sound changes

+Many of these sound changes are noticeably similar to those of South Sulawesi languages, spoken on the opposite side of Sulawesi.